 Find products best meets your needs.
 No more worries about the authenticity of suppliers.Find Suppliers

-Galvanized steel needs a higher welding current than non-coated steel.
-Similarly, for zinc alloys, copper electrodes can quickly deteriorate the surface and reduce the efficiency of the welding operation.
-While spot-welding zinc-coated steel, the electrode must be replaced regularly or the electrode tip surface must be trimmed.
-During this case, the cutter extracts the infected material so that the surface of the copper is clean and the electrode is reshaped.
-Certain materials widely used for battery spot welders include stainless steel, nickel alloys and titanium.
-While thermal conductivity and resistance of aluminum are similar to copper, aluminum has a lower melting point, which means it can be soldered.
-Due to its low resistance, however, very high currents are required when welding aluminum.
+As for zinc alloys, copper electrodes can quickly deteriorate the surface and reduce the welding efficiency accordingly.
+Welding zinc-coated steel is possible, but the electrode must be replaced or trimmed regularly.
+Other materials that can be spot welded include nickel, aluminum, and titanium.
+Although aluminum has thermal conductivity and resistance similar to copper, it has a lower melting point, which makes welding feasible.
+Due to its low resistance, very high currents are required though.